 This yields an anomaly score per overlapping video patch.
 These are used to create a per-pixel anomaly score matrix for each frame.
 The anomaly score for a video patch is stored in the middle frame for that set of T frames.
-The first T/2 - 1 frames and the last T/2 + 1 frames of the testing video are not assigned any anomaly scores from video patches and thus get all 0's.
+The first T/2-1 frames and the last T/2+1 frames of the testing video are not assigned any anomaly scores from video patches and thus get all 0's.
 A pixel covered by two or more video patches is assigned the average score from all video patches that include the pixel.

 When computing ROC curves according to either of the track-based or region-based criteria, for a given threshold, all pixels with anomaly scores above the threshold are labeled anomalous.
 Then anomalous regions are found by computing the connected components of anomalous pixels.
-These anomalous regions are compared to the ground truth regions according to one of the above criteria.

-Figure 3: Example blurred FG masks which are concatenated and vectorized into a feature vector. a and c show two video patches consisting of 7 frames cropped around a spatial region. b and d show the corresponding blurred FG masks.
+Figure 3: Example blurred FG masks, concatenated and vectorized into a feature vector. a and c show two video patches consisting of 7 frames cropped around a spatial region. b and d show the corresponding blurred FG masks.